dimsemenov/PhotoSwipe/docs/methods.md

 }
 ```

-And if you pass array as a `dataSource`, it'll be just an array and you may modify it the same way:
+And if you pass array as a `dataSource`, it'll be kept the same way:

 ```js
 pswp.options.dataSource = [